SUSTech-HPCLab/CS305-2023Spring-Project/project_demo_instructions.md

 3. Change the `start_ip`, `end_ip`, and `subnet mask`, and create a topo with a switch and multiple hosts (using Python script).
 Assign new valid IP addresses correctly to all the hosts.

 4. Assume that the number of IP addresses between `start_ip` and `end_ip` is n.
-Create a topo with a switch and m hosts (using Python script), where m < n.
-In this case, the first m hosts are assigned valid IP addresses, and the remaining n-m hosts do not receive an IP address.
+Create a topo with a switch and m hosts (using Python script), where m > n.
+In this case, the first n hosts are assigned valid IP addresses, and the remaining m-n hosts do not receive an IP address.

 ## Shortest path switching